TinouS/designsPatterns/README.md

 * <strong>Abstract Factory</strong> : Provide an interface for creating families of related or independent objects without specifying their concrete classes.

+* <strong>Prototype</strong> : Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype. : (to update)

 ## source:
 Design Patterns - Elements of reusable object-oriented Software.
 (Gang of Four)